-For PhD students who matriculated in Autumn 2019 in the Cinema and Media Studies program, the stipend and teaching remuneration was $27,000 over nine months.
+For PhD students who matriculated in Summer 2020 in the Cinema and Media Studies program, the stipend and teaching remuneration was $27,000 over nine months.
 Yearly renewal of this award is contingent on satisfactory academic progress.

 Additional summer funds of $4,000 were available every year in the program, dependent on satisfactory academic progress.

 Pedagogical training is a vital part of the education doctoral students receive at UChicago.
-Students will typically serve as course assistants for three faculty-taught courses with the opportunity subsequently to teach two courses on their own as the primary instructor in their fifth and sixth years, with the course in their sixth year being one of their own design.
+Students will typically serve as course assistants for three faculty-taught courses with the opportunity subsequently to teach two courses on their own as the primary instructor in their fifth and sixth years, with the possibility of the sixth year being self-design.

 Fellowships and Grants